Joint Custody vs Legal Guardianship: What’s the difference?

 • The emotional and mental state of the child(ren) and parents.

 Using that information, the courts decide which parent should have custody of the child, or if parents should share custody.
-Further, after considering the factors above, a guardian is appointed when a parent is found to be incapable of caring for the child.
+Further, after considering the factors above, a guardian is appointed when a parent is found incapable of caring for the child.
 This could be due to abuse, imprisonment, deportation, illness, disability, or death.

 The terms legal guardianship and joint custody, though different, involve similar and complex processes to obtain the result you want.
-If you are currently seeking a guardianship or custody of a child, a family law attorney can help you navigate the proceedings.
+If you are currently seeking guardianship or custody of a child, a family law attorney can help you navigate the proceedings.

 Related Blogs